garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ai.md

 ```
 {% endcode %}

-6. Then below that you will find code snippet for a bunch of languages and frameworks.
-For this guide we will be demonstrating the secure connection with `curl`.
+6. Below that, you will find code snippets for several languages and frameworks.
+For this guide, we will demonstrate the secure connection with `curl`.
-7. Copy the code snippet and place in your **TOKEN** environmental variable.
+7. Copy the code snippet and place it in your **TOKEN** environmental variable.
-8. With a successful connection you will see the sae output as below.
+8. A successful connection will show the same output as below.

 ![Azure AI Service Access](../../../.gitbook/assets/azure-ai-access.png)